iontodirel/libaprstrack/README.md

 - Header only library, no dependencies.
   - Requires C++ 20 and a small subset of the C++ Standard Library.
 - Comprehensive tests and examples
-  - All functions are comprehensively tested with real packets and data.
+  - All functions are comprehensively tested with real world packets and data.
   - The tests provide an important insight into how the APRS protocol works.
   - The tracker is fully tested with data from OSM and Valhalla
 - Modular achitecture
   - No coupling!
-  - Low level functions can be used standalone
+  - Low level functions can be (re)used standalone or outside the library
-  - All the code is testable inside or outside the library
+  - All the code is testable
   - Packet and data encoding can be used without the tracker class
   - Minimal OO design